 These are challenging times.
-Anger, contentious views, intolerance, a once-in-a-century pandemic has affected everyone.
-With so much negative energy in the air, it’s taken a heavy toll on each of us, personally.
-To keep my own spirits up, a little personal therapy was in order.
-So, being a designer, I created a series of designs with positive messages with the goal of sharing them to put more positive energy into the air.
+Anger, contentious views, intolerance, a once-in-a-century pandemic have affected everyone.
+With so much negative energy in the air, it’s taken a heavy toll on all of us, personally.
+To keep my own spirits up, some personal therapy was in order.
+So, being a designer, I created a series of designs that carry positive messages.
+The goal is to share the designs in order to put positive energy into the air.

 One of these projects is the JOY Project.
 The idea is simple.
 Create and share small reminders of Joy — a most positive feeling, with friends, family, and in particular, strangers.
 Pocket Joy is a simple charm/token that you carry in your pocket, purse, or bag as a reminder.
-Over three years, I’ve handed out over 6,000 Joys to pretty much everyone I meet.
-I leave them on counters, with tips, and hand them to underappreciated grocery, restaurant workers, delivery drivers, and baristas.
-People you see every day, but often don’t notice.
-In return, I’ve received many wonderful smiles and a promise to share the extra JOYs with others who might need it even more.
+In four years, I’ve handed out over 8,000 Joys to pretty much everyone I meet.
+I leave them on counters, with gernerous tips, and hand them to underappreciated grocery and restaurant workers, delivery drivers, and baristas.
+People you see every day but often don’t notice.
+In return, I’ve received many wonderful smiles and a promise to share extra JOYs with others who need a little Joy in their lives, too.

 About Tim Celeski

 It’s simple.
 I’m driven by a strong desire to explore and create.
-I’ve been fortunate in that I’ve been able to make being creative my life and my work.
+I like being on the edge.
+I’ve been fortunate that I’ve been able to make being creative my life and my work.
 I’m a lifelong designer and artist, maker and learner, fascinated by art, design, craftsmanship, and technology.
 Most of all, I believe in the power of ideas and love the challenge of putting it all together in ways that can seen, felt and experienced.– Tim